Frequently Asked Questions

 What does closed loop brushless control involve?

 Closed loop brushless control involves driving a motor but then monitoring the speed of the motor and using the monitored information to inform the behaviour of the driver.
-This then creates a closed loop in which the motor and controller are working in a closed loop in which the output of the controller is monitored and adjusted according to the behaviour of the motor.
-This is particularly useful in applications in which there is a need to maintain an exact speed all the time or is also a useful method for monitoring for potential faults such as jams.
+This then creates a closed loop in which the actual output of the motor is monitored and the controller drive adjusted according to the behaviour of the motor.
+This is particularly useful in applications in which there is a need to maintain an exact speed all the time or is also a useful method for monitoring for potential faults such as jams, stalls or where a sudden change in load could result in a potential undesired speed up.

 There are (broadly speaking) two methods by which brushless motors can be operated in a closed loop.